nolongernome/ConKGNN/README.md

 ## Step 2: Prepare KG nodes file and triple file

-Collect all KG nodes and saved them to a nodes.txt.
+Collect all KG nodes and saved them to a node.txt.
 Transfer the KG to a triples.csv, the format should be [head,relation,tail].

 ## Step 3: Prepare the dataset.